Malte-Kn/coyote48/README.md

 # Coyote48

-This project was build on a privious version and ist not Maintained.
+This project was build on a privious version and is not Maintained.

 ## Development server